BDC Hamburger Icon

 Open row

 You can schedule employees around vacations, but unexpected employee absenteeism can wreak havoc on small businesses.
 Employees can miss work for various reasons, including illness.
-However, jury duty is a unique concern for employers who must balance staffing needs with this government-imposed obligation.
+However, jury duty is a unique concern for employers who must balance staffing a business with this government-imposed obligation.

 We’ll explore how jury duty works, the employment laws surrounding it, and how employers should handle jury duty issues when they arise in the workplace.